Barito Renewables Energy Soars 25% in Jakarta Market Debut After $200 Million IPO

 Barito Renewables Energy, a subsidiary of the Indonesian energy conglomerate Barito Pacific, offered more than 4 billion shares to the public, representing a 3% stake in the company.

-The successful IPO comes on the heels of a similar offering by Energy (PGE), a subsidiary of Indonesia's state-owned oil and gas giant Pertamina.
+The successful IPO comes on the heels of a similar offering by Geothermal Energy (PGE), a subsidiary of Indonesia's state-owned oil and gas giant Pertamina.
 PGE raised a substantial 9.056 trillion rupiah in its February IPO, with its shares experiencing a mostly flat trajectory in the initial months of trading.
 However, they have since nearly doubled in value, closing at 1,600 rupiah on the previous Friday.

 Barito Renewables Energy plays a critical role in the renewable energy landscape as a contractor for PGE.
 The company operates three geothermal power plants in West Java province, boasting a combined installed capacity of 886 megawatts.
-Notably, PGE exclusively supplies electricity to the state utility Perusahaan Listrik Negara, which holds a monopoly over Southeast 's largest economy's power grid.
+Notably, PGE exclusively supplies electricity to the state utility Perusahaan Listrik Negara, which holds a monopoly over 's largest economy's power grid.

 Tan Hendra Soetjipto, CEO of Barito Renewables Energy, celebrated the company's remarkable journey in a speech at the IDX just before trading commenced.
 He highlighted the company's growth, stating, “Barito Renewables started with 110 megawatts and currently operates 886 megawatts of electricity from geothermal.
 Barito Renewables' IPO is expected to be the valuation benchmark for renewable energy companies.”
 Soetjipto emphasized the company's commitment to providing clean and renewable energy solutions to reduce pollution in Indonesia's capital, Jakarta, and “make the sky blue again.”